 - The opportunity to engage in a discussion with the MAB-community about the education of media architecture professionals and interaction designers of the future;

-- Representation of the academic/educational program and student work in an online catalogue.
+- Representation of the academic/educational program and student work in an online catalog.

 - Memoranda of Understanding between MAB and educational programs signed: 1 March 2020